massimoksi/Flat-Palette/README.md

 The `install.sh` shell script inside the repo will automatically install `Flat.clr` and `Flat.aco` inside your library.

-The script assumes you're using the latest Adobe Photoshop CC 2015, in case you're using a different version, you'll need to modify the installation path contained in the variable `PS_PATH`.
+The script assumes you're using the latest Adobe Photoshop CC 2015.
+In case you're using a different version, you'll need to modify the installation path contained in the variable `PS_PATH` or follow manual installation instructions.

 ### Manual installation